 Over the past year, CivicWorks Planning & Design – who was retained by Marigold and the WID to complete planning and design services for the undeveloped the WID land – presented a conceptual site plan to residents at an Open House at the Strathmore municipal building in September 2018.

 In early December 2018, Strathmore’s council voted unanimously to rezone the parcel to Highway Commercial, allowing Marigold and the WID to move forward with a subdivision application.
 Shortly after, the tender for prime consulting and architectural services was posted.
 After a review of submissions in January and February, the contract was awarded to BRZ Partnership Architecture Inc. in early April.

 Marigold and the WID have entered into a Purchase and Sale Agreement for half of the WID land and signed a Development Agreement.
 While discussions with the Town of Strathmore regarding the Development Permit application and future preliminary designs and site plans are ongoing, Marigold’s new headquarters facility is on schedule to meet its completion date of Spring 2021.

-In response to suggestions from board members, Marigold staff publishes a quarterly newsletter called (ReNews).
-Read about our plans and progress in ReNews - issued after each Marigold Board meeting and as needed.
+In response to suggestions from board members, Marigold staff publishes a quarterly newsletter called (New HQ Publication formerly titled ReNews).
+Read about our plans and progress in New HQ - issued after each Marigold Board meeting and as needed.